Snakewood Lumber

 Typically, it is a very small tree, and only show the wonderful

-figure in a small quantity of the wood, and then rarely evenly spread
+figure in a small percentage of the wood, and then rarely evenly spread

 Wood Description: